portsip/portsip-knowledge-base/development-portsip/mobile-push-notifications/implement-push-notifications-in-android-app-with-portsip-pbx.md

 ```
 android {
 defaultConfig {
-applicationId "com.portsip.sipsamplepush" // this is the id that your app has
+applicationId "com.portsip.SIPSample" // this is the id that your app has
 } }
 ```